 IAS Exam aspirants can find more notes for UPSC Mains General Studies topics from the links given at the end of the article.

 |Get every day updates about events of national and international importance by visiting the Current Affairs page.
 Visit the page now!!

 Refer to the following links below to strengthen your UPSC Exam preparation:

 UBI – Universal Basic Income

 UBI full form is Universal basic income has three components, agency (by providing support in the form of cash transfers to respect, not dictate, recipients’ choices), unconditional and universality.
 It is built supposedly that a just or deserved community needs to guarantee a minimum income to each individual which they can count on to provide themselves basic goods, the necessary material foundation and a life of dignity.
 A universal basic income gives every person unconditional and universal rights.
-These rights require every individual to have basic income to fulfill their needs, just by virtue of being citizen of the country.
+These rights require every individual to have the basic income to fulfil their needs, just by virtue of being a citizen of the country.

 The National Democratic Alliance government has already unfolded a limited version of the UBI in the form of the Pradhanmantri Kisan Samman Nidhi Yojana (PM-KISAN) which promises ₹6,000 per annum to farmers who own less than 2 hectares of land.